Governors

 The Full Governing Body meets each term to monitor the school development plan, to make sure legally required policies are in place and to endorse any important decisions that the Headteacher wishes to make.

 As well as the main meeting, the Governing Body also meets each term in smaller committees that take on the monitoring of particular aspects of school business: premises, staffing, finance, data, and the curriculum.
-Individuals also take on specific roles, for example, having responsibility for child protection, safeguarding, special needs and disability, pupil premium and health and safety.
-Governors give their own time to go on training courses so that they can fulfill these roles more efficiently.
+Individuals also take on specific roles, for example, having responsibility for child protection, safeguarding, special needs and disability, pupil premium, sustainability and health and safety.
+Governing Body and Committee Meetings, Governors undertake training in their own time to ensure that they can fulfil these roles efficiently.

 By law, the Governing Body must publish on the school's website details of its Members, Structure and Committees, the Governors' Declaration of Interest and a Record of Governor Attendance at the meetings.
-Please follow the links to view.
+Please click on the links to view.

 WHAT ARE THE GOVERNING BODY UP TO?